kbeadl/kbeadl.github.io/_pages/about.md

 - Improving digital services (and content moderation) for marginalized and vulnerable people
 - Evaluating the security and privacy implications of research methods

-In my ongoing thesis, I investigate the social dynamics of coercive influence in online social platforms and how it affects privacy behaviors, with a particular focus on the impacts within LGBTQ+ online communities.
+In my ongoing thesis work, I investigate the social dynamics of coercive influence in online social platforms and how it affects privacy behaviors, with a particular focus on the impacts within LGBTQ+ online communities.
 I am supervised by [Dr. Marie Vasek](https://mvasek.com), [Dr. Leonie Tanzcer](https://www.leonietanczer.net/about.html), and [Dr. Mark Warner](https://markjwarner.github.io).